Mithunam (2012 film): Critical response

 A critic from The Times of India wrote that "Imagine a movie with only two characters!
 The only other voice that comes is heard only in the 43rd minute of the movie.
 But through the film, you know it is Tanikella Bharani who is speaking through every frame".
 Jeevi of Idlebrain.com said that "This film is of 'world cinema' quality on international circuit.
 On a whole, Mithunam is a film that every Indian should watch".
 A critic from Telugucinema.com wrote that "Director Bharani justifies Sriramana's story and Balu and Lakshmi justify the characters therein.
 Appreciable cinematography, music, lyrics, editing, and dialogues make the film authentic and enjoyable".
-A critic from Indiaglitz wrote that "A class act from both SPB and Lakshmi, Mithunam stands out for its freshness, excellent dialogues, subtly soothing music and the heart-felt moments throughout.
-A must watch, indeed".